MEI-ML-RVM/WebCamStream-CLIENT/README.md

 # WebCamStream-SERVER
-Source code for the service that provides the webcam video stream (SERVER - SIDE).
+Source code for the service that provides the webcam video stream (CLIENT - SIDE).

 # Requirements: